Clementina Rowe Butler: Death and legacy

-Butler died at her home in Newton Centre, Massachusetts, September 12, 1913.
+Butler died at her home in Newton Centre, Massachusetts, on 12 September 1913.
 With her at the time of her death were her two daughter, Miss Clementina Butler, with whom she made her home, and Mrs. William H. Thurber of Providence, Rhode Island.
 The funeral services were held in her home church, which has a memorial window to Dr. William Butler, representing the Great Commission.

 In 1929, Butler's daughter, Clementina, published a biography, Mrs. William Butler: Two Empires and the Kingdom.